MxNxPx/katacoda-scenarios/k8s-training/k8s-102/step1.md

 ![Terminal Time Remaining](./assets/term-expire.png)

-## Kubernetes CLI, Namespaces, YAML, Deployments
+## Lab Overview

 In this lab, we are going to:
 - Utilize the **kubectl** CLI to interact with our Kubernetes cluster
 - Create a Kubernetes **Namespace**
 - Run an application by implementing a **Deployment**

-Commands will look like this:
+Commands will look like this (click the line to execute the command):

 `echo Hello`{{execute}}